Damzwan/sketchmate/docs/DRAW_ENGINE_PERF.md

 # Draw engine — ANR / crash remediation plan

+## Field incidents follow-up — 2026-08-13

+A Sentry ANR at `2026-08-13T14:35:18.953Z` contained breadcrumbs but no native thread dump.
+It occurred during a long drawing session with no tap near the ANR;
+the last visible action was an undo roughly 75 seconds earlier.
+The Google `ModuleInstall.API` error in the same trail is not causal: it occurred on draw mount and the app remained responsive for several minutes afterward.

+**Correction:** the native filesystem recovery mirror did not exist in the version installed for this event, so it is ruled out as the cause.
+Its timing looked similar but cannot be causal.
+The later mirror pacing/chunking work remains a preventative optimization for the next release, not the fix for this ANR.

+A second event at `20:29:41` supplies the missing direction: Scudo aborted while `libGLESv2_adreno` was deallocating graphics memory on Android's HWUI render thread.
+The session held 57.43 MB of tile surfaces (64.89 MB peak, effectively the full 65.17 MB limit), reached 266 tile entries, repeatedly used undo/fill, and crossed two `TRIM_MEMORY_UI_HIDDEN` background/foreground transitions.
+Scudo `invalid chunk state` usually means a double free or deallocation race.
+This is the known Adreno texture-lifecycle cohort described below, and is also a better shared explanation for the earlier GPU-shaped ANR.

+Mitigation added after this field report:

+- `TRIM_MEMORY_UI_HIDDEN` now immediately releases reconstructable tile and canvas-pool resources instead of retaining them for the 20-second browser visibility grace period.
+The overview stays resident, so return paints a soft but complete board while visible tiles rebuild.
+- The bounded hot tile set now stays canvas-backed across idle bake passes.
+  Repeated undo/stroke operations no longer demote all but one hot canvas into a new bitmap and then promote/close it again on the next edit.
+- Sentry breadcrumbs record graphics release/restore and their trigger, allowing subsequent native events to prove whether the lifecycle purge ran.

 > **Architecture follow-up (2026-08-08):**
 > [`DRAW_ENGINE_FABRIC_DECISION.md`](./DRAW_ENGINE_FABRIC_DECISION.md) evaluates
 > replacing Fabric itself.
 Its recommendation keeps the tile/overview/compositor